bahmutov/snap-shot-core/README.md

 // {value: 42, key 'my snapshot 1'}
 ```

+When throwing an error on different value, the error instance will still have `key` property with the final snapshot name.

 ## Save folders

 All snapshots are saved in a single folder `__snapshots__`, even if original spec files are nested.
 See [test-nested-specs](test-nested-specs) example folder.